-How to Lock Apps on iPhone & iPad with Touch ID (2023)
+How to Lock Apps on iPhone & iPad with Touch ID (iOS 16)

 How to Lock Apps on Your iPhone with Touch ID

 Want to learn how to lock apps on an iPhone or iPad with a fingerprint?
 Here's how to lock apps on an iPhone or iPad by enabling Touch ID.
-We’ll go over how to set up Touch ID apps below.
+Below, we'll cover how to set up Touch ID apps for better iPad and iPhone security.

 Jump To: